helloSystem/docs/developer/rpi.md

 ### Web browser

-The Falkon browser can be launched on a Raspberry Pi 4 with 1 GB RAM, but trying to load more than the most basic web pages such as http://frogfind.com/ leads to an instant crash, possibly due to a lack of memory:
+The Falkon browser can be launched, but trying to load more than the most basic web pages such as http://frogfind.com/ leads to an instant crash:

 ```
 # cat /root/.config/falkon/crashlog/Crash-2021-04-17T10:21:20.txt